nativewind/nativewind/apps/website/docs/tailwind/_legend.md

 ### Icon

-:white_check_mark: Full support
+✅ Full support

-:heavy_check_mark: Partial support on native
+✔️ Partial support on native

+🧪 Experimental support on native

 :iphone: Native only

-:globe_with_meridians: Web only
+🌐 Web only

 </details>